Applying for Financial Aid

-Please note: The IRS Data Retrieval Tool, which allows students and parents to transfer tax information directly into the FAFSA, is currently not functioning and will be down until the next FAFSA cycle.
-Families who have not yet filed will need to manually input financial data from their 2015 tax returns into the FAFSA.
+Please note: The IRS Data Retrieval Tool, which allows students and parents to transfer tax information directly into the FAFSA is functioning for 2018-19.
+Families who have not yet filed the FAFSA for 2017-18 will need to manually input financial data from their 2015 tax returns into the FAFSA.

 To apply for federal financial aid at Merrimack, a student must:

 - File the Free Application for Federal Student Aid (FAFSA).

 - Be a citizen of the United States, a permanent resident or an eligible noncitizen.